 - Education Visa: For those wishing to study here and maybe learn to speak Thai.
 Ideal for those under 50 who want to learn the language and live here full time.

 Consulting with a Thai immigration specialist is highly recommended to determine the visa that best aligns with your circumstances.
-At Location Real Estate, we work closely with local law offices that provide visa services that can guide you through the application process.
+At Location Real Estate, we work closely with local law offices that provide visa services to guide you through the application process.
 It typically involves gathering essential documents like:

 - Valid passport with sufficient remaining validity.